-We perform simple and surgical extractions for patients of our Hedgesville general dentistry practice.
+Dr. Ken Barney performs simple and surgical extractions for patients at his Hedgesville, WV general dentistry practice.

 It is possible that the removal of any tooth, fully erupted or not, will result in a bit of discomfort.
 We are available to speak with patients after the dental extraction procedure in order to assist them with pain management.
 Depending on the extent of extraction, simple or surgical, prescription pain medication may be ordered prior to the procedure so the patient may start dosage soon after arriving home from our office.
 This way, it is possible to stay ahead of pain for the few days it persists.

-There are two primary aspects of aftercare that are important: Pain management and clotting
+There are two primary aspects of tooth extraction aftercare that are important: Pain management and clotting.

 Pain can be managed by taking your prescribed medication as directed.
 Do not wait to see if the pain you experience calls for remedy.
 Take your prescription so you can avoid the process of having to regain comfort after it has been disturbed.
 If you experience swelling, apply a cold pack to the cheek for a few minutes at a time.

 In order for the socket to heal, it is necessary for a blood clot to form where the tooth once sat.
 This can take some time, especially after surgical extractions.
 After the removal of a tooth or teeth, gauze is provided to bite on.
 The goal is to place gentle pressure on the gauze in order to stop active bleeding.
 You may need to change your gauze every 20 to 30 minutes until bleeding has completely subsided.
 After this point, the aim is to allow the clot to remain in place as long as necessary.